When Your Gut Gets Depressed, You Do Too

 Take a look at these 4 natural solutions you can start implementing today:

 - Start taking probiotics: These could be in capsule form or in fermented foods, such as yogurt.
 Start adding good bacteria to your gut system, so that it can better combat bad bacteria and put your system back in balance.

 - Avoid processed foods: There is so much research out there about the dangers of these foods as well as good alternative options, so switch to natural foods that your body recognizes and can digest effectively.

 - Cool it on the pharmaceuticals: Before popping a pill for each and every ailment, think of what’s been going on in your life and what you’ve been eating lately.
 Make those changes first to help get the gut back in business.

 - Reduce physical and psychological inflammation: Be sure to exercise, get enough sleep, eat a high-vegetable diet, and take time out to relax.
+Use breathing and meditation techniques like SOMA Breath to calm your mind and nervous system.
 By helping to reduce the inflammation in our lives, both physical and psychological, we can help guide our guts back to happy functioning and thus help our mental states as well.

 If you haven’t already, join our free global challenge at www.GetOffTheGluten.com to receive daily recipes & health tips, access to our private group for support and inspiration, plus before and after testing to track your progress in key areas of your life such as weight, sleep, bloating, skin-conditions, mental health and more!